zuozhenggh/learning-library/data-management-library/security/advanced/avdf/avdf.md

      ![](images/grant_sensitive_role01.png)

-3. Loading the Sensitive Data from DBSAT<br>
+3. Loading the Sensitive Data from DBSAT
 Now that we have the role granted, we can load the data from our DBSAT lab

     - Go to the scripts directory